AboutWorkJournalContact

 Located in the Harringay Warehouse District the extension to Florentia Clothing Village will deliver circa 100,000sqft of light industrial space in a series of double stacked ‘workshop’ buildings, oriented around communal yards and interconnected by external walkways.
 The buildings will be BREEAM Excellent and will be Net Zero Carbon in use, making the scheme at the forefront of its type.

-By setting the blocks out at 90o and 45o angles with perpendicular geometry, the proposal stitches together its neighbouring counterparts while also standardising interiors and minimising construction waste.
+By setting the blocks out at 90 and 45 degree angles with perpendicular geometry, the proposal stitches together its neighbouring counterparts while also standardising interiors and minimising construction waste.
 The primary structure is an exposed steel frame that is bolted together with reversible mechanical fixings to allow for easy disassembly and reuse or recycling at the end of the buildings’ lifespans.

 Seeking to assemble robust materials elegantly, varied metal profiles across datums create a rhythm and texture to the long façades that are then generously punctuated by highly insulative multi-layered polycarbonate windows.

-The ‘long-life loose fit’ thinking is also applied Internally, with robust self finished materials selected throughout.
+The ‘long-life loose-fit’ thinking is also applied Internally, with robust self-finished materials selected throughout.
 Exposed concrete blockwork and polished ground floor slabs provide a robust internal finish to the industrial ground floor units that do not require additional finishes.
-OSB lining to the ‘attic studios’ add a tactile warmth to the walls and ceilings.
+OSB linings to the ‘attic studios’ add a tactile warmth to the walls and ceilings.

 “An incredibly unique project collaboration!
 Truly going to be the first proper purpose built home for creative making businesses in London.”
 Jacob Loftus, CEO of General Projects